eerotal/LibreSignage/README.rst

   optionally use ``PASS=[pass]`` to pass any target specific arguments to the build configuration script.
 The recognized targets are:

+  * apache2-debian
-  * apache2-debian (Build target for a native install on Debian.)
+    * A target for building a native install on Debian with Apache2.
+    * Run ``make configure TARGET=apache2-debian PASS="--help"`` to
+      get a list of accepted CLI options.
+  * apache2-debian-interactive
+    * An interactive version of *apache2-debian*.
+    * This target doesn't accept any CLI options.
   * apache2-debian-docker (Build target for building Docker images.)
+    * A target for building Docker images.
     * You can use PASS with ``--features [features]`` where ``[features]`` is a comma separated list of features to enable.
 See the section `4.3.2.
 Building a Docker image on Debian or Ubuntu`_ for more